Immunisations

 It’s important that vaccines are given on time for the best protection, but if you or your child missed a vaccine, contact your GP to catch up.

 Immunisation is the most effective method of preventing certain diseases to protect and maintain the health of the local population.
-Barnet public health team is working closely with UKHealth Security Agency, NHS England and other key partners to increase immunisation rates across the borough.
+Barnet public health team is working closely with UK Health Security Agency, NHS England and other key partners to increase immunisation rates across the borough.

-When should my baby be immunised?
+When should my baby be vaccinated?

 • between 12 and 13 months of age